 When choosing a location, it is important to remember that a headshot should be all about the face.
 If the background is distracting, people are not able to focus properly on your face.
 Therefore choose a background that doesn’t draw attention away from the subject (you).
 Either choose a solid background (for instance a gray seamless paper, shop here), a handpainted canvas (similar to my pictures above) or a blurred location background.

 If you want to show the environment you work in (e.g. office space) consider a shallow depth of field to achieve a blurred background.
 As a result, you will be the focal point of the photo but still, have a little bit of extra with the background.
 A solid background is anyway always a safe choice that looks good for a headshot portrait.
-A gray background is the most versatile option, as it can be easily changed to any color in post.
-But naturally, you can also choose a colored background if you know exactly what you want.

 8. Lighting: Create the right mood for the headshot